-I first started writing about plants over on my other site Plant-Biology.com about seven years ago, and that site developed to contain information on how to grow over 600 different genera of plants.
+My name is Dr. D. Ravenscroft, but feel free to call me Deano.
+I first started writing about plants over on my other site Plant-Biology.com over fifteen years ago, as that site developed, it grew to contain information on how to grow over 600 different genera of plants.

-I am hopeful that the new site will enable me to delve deeper into specific garden plant species and varieties, and also give me the opportunity to write about non-plant-growing-specific aspects of the garden such as landscaping, attracting (and preventing) animals into the garden, general garden talk and ideas, and allow me to show pictures and videos from botanical gardens and gardening shows that I attend.
+I am hopeful that the Gardener's HQ website will enable me to delve deeper into specific garden plant species and varieties, and also give me the opportunity to write about non-plant-growing-specific aspects of gardening such as landscaping, attracting (and preventing) animals to the garden, general gardening talk and ideas, and to show pictures and videos from botanical gardens and gardening shows that I attend.

 I can be contacted by the following methods